StealUrKill/anonfaces/README.md

 ### OpenVINO

 OpenVINO can accelerate inference even on CPU-only systems by a few percent, compared to the default OpenCV and ONNX Runtime implementations.
-It works on Linux and Windows, but not yet on Python 3.11 as of July 2023.
+It works on Linux and Windows.
 Install the backend with:

     python -m pip install onnx onnxruntime-openvino